jensmdriller/portfolio-website/README.md

 - Not currently dockerized but hey, might be fun to do in the near future.
 Then I could manage the deployment with kubernetes.
 How overkill is that!?
 - Tons of cool projects
 - Info about my jobs that's not protected by NDA or other legally binding agreements

+## Why I made this a git repo?
+Because I believe in maximum code reuse?
+Sure, we can go with that (I actually very much believe in maximum code reuse!).
+But really, I find it is way easier to develop websites on hosted instances when you can work on your repo locally, commit changes, and pull those changes on the live site.
+Plus, it makes it really easy to create a development-production environment in the future for testing prior to pushing changes to the live site.